mosuka/cockatrice/docs/en/document_management/index.rst

 Index a document
 ----------------

-If you already created an index named ``myindex``, you can indexing a document by the following command:
+If you already created an index named ``myindex``, indexing a document by the following command:

 .. code-block:: bash